ethereum/staking-deposit-cli/README.md

 ## Pre-production warning

-This software is a pre-release version which has not yet been audited and therefore should not yet be trusted to keys with the intent of securing actual ETH.
+This software is a pre-release version which has not yet been audited and therefore should not yet be trusted to generate keys with the intent of securing actual ETH.

 ## Tutorial for users